List of national founders: Argentina

+Manuel Belgrano, another important leader of the War of Independence and creator of the flag of Argentina, is also widely regarded as a national hero.

+María Remedios del Valle, an Afro-Argentine camp follower turned soldier who participated in the War of Independence, is regarded as the "Mother of the Homeland" (Spanish: Madre de la Patria).

 Bahamas

 Lynden Pindling is considered the "Father of the Nation".
 He served as first Prime Minister of the Bahamas from 1967 to 1992.
 Independence from United Kingdom was achieved in 1973.

 Barbados

-Errol Barrow served as first Prime Minister of Barbados from 1966 to 1976.
+Errol Barrow (1920–1987) is often referred to as the Father of Independence of Barbados.
+Initially a World War II pilot and then a lawyer, he founded the Democratic Labour Party in 1955 after defecting from the Barbados Labour Party.
+He served as the third and final premier of Barbados (serving from 1961 to 1966) and lead Barbados to independence from the British Empire in 1966.
+He became the country's first prime minister and served two terms (1966–1976 and 1986–1987) and died in office from illness in 1987.

 Belize

 George Cadle Price (1919–2011) is considered to be the Father of the Nation of Belize.
 He served as head of government of British Honduras, later Belize from 1961 to 1984.
 Independence from United Kingdom was achieved in 1981.

 Bolivia

 Simón Bolívar (1783–1830) and Antonio José de Sucre (1795–1830) are considered to be the founders of Bolivia.

 Brazil

 Pedro Álvares Cabral (1467/68–1520) commander of the first Portuguese fleet to arrive in South America.

-José Bonifácio de Andrada (1763–1838), known as "Patriarch of Independence", is considered the maximum leader of the Independence movement because of his intellectual mentorship and political prominence, and Pedro I of Brazil (1798–1834), son of the King João VI of Portugal, the symbol of the "center of force and union", according to the Bonifácio strategy.
+José Bonifácio de Andrada (1763–1838), known as "Patriarch of Independence", is considered the maximum leader of the independence movement because of his intellectual mentorship and political prominence, and Pedro I of Brazil (1798–1834), son of the King João VI of Portugal, the symbol of the "center of force and union", according to the Bonifácio strategy.